 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-This is within the schools' PSHE curriculum.
+Many schools provide outdoor-safety lessons run by teachers or by local police staff.
+It is important that lessons focus on building children's confidence and abilities rather than simply warning them about all strangers.
+Further information is available at: www.clevernevergoes.org.

-Use of school or college premises for non-school activities
+Use of school or college premises for non-school / college activities

-Where governing bodies hire or rent out school facilities / premises to organisations or individuals for example sports associations, they should ensure that appropriate arrangements are in place to keep children safe.
+Where governing bodies hire or rent out college or school facilities / premises to organisations or individuals for example sports associations, they should ensure that appropriate arrangements are in place to keep children safe.